Honey extractors

 Manual honey extractors

-Buying a manual honey extractor can feel like a big step for a new beekeeper.
-Often you first learn the basics from a fellow beekeeper or a beekeeping association and can borrow their honey extractor or the association’s extractor.
-By purchasing your own honey extractor, you’ll work more efficiently: you no longer need to borrow, pick up, or return one.
+Buying a manual honey extractor can be a big step for a new beekeeper.
+Often you learn the ropes from a fellow beekeeper or a beekeepers' association and can borrow their honey extractor or the association's extractor.
+By purchasing your own honey extractor, you work more efficiently: you no longer need to borrow, pick up, or return an extractor.

-There are [category id=39]honey extractors[/category] in different price ranges.
-You can start with a small extractor and later upgrade to a larger or more powerful model as your beekeeping operation grows.
+There are [category id=39]honey extractors[/category] in various price ranges.
+You can start with a small extractor and upgrade later to a larger-capacity or more robust model as your apiary grows.

 • Manual and electric honey extractors